MatthiasNickles/diff-SAT/README.md

     _cost_("1 - (f(e1) * f(e2) * f(e3))").

-With the code above, delSAT shall search for a probability of atom `h` (a _hypothesis_) such that the probabilities of example atoms `e`i are maximized.
+With the code above, diff-SAT shall search for a probability of atom `h` (a _hypothesis_) such that the probabilities of example atoms `e`i are maximized.

-Here, the set of parameter atoms {`h`} is different from the set of measured atoms {`e1`, `e2`, `e3`}, which the current version of delSAT approaches using a numerical finite differences approach (delSAT automatically selects the most appropriate approach to differentiation and also supports mixed scenarious where some but not all of the parameter variables are measured).
+Here, the set of parameter atoms {`h`} is different from the set of measured atoms {`e1`, `e2`, `e3`}, which the current version of diff-SAT approaches using a numerical finite differences approach (diff-SAT automatically selects the most appropriate approach to differentiation and also supports mixed scenarious where some but not all of the parameter variables are measured).

 ##### Declaring cost functions and parameter atoms explicitly on DIMACS or ASPIF level #####